AEGN

 As Australia’s peak membership organisation for environmental and climate philanthropy, we are uniquely positioned to channel our members’ energy and commitment into a positive force for the planet.

-It’s been almost a year since we launched the AEGN’s three-year strategy Giving Our All.
+We are now in the final year of the AEGN’s three-year strategy Giving Our All.
 This plan details ambitious goals commensurate with the environmental challenges we face, plus a series of bold initiatives to realise our vision for the future where our climate is stable, and people and nature thrive.

 Integral to this plan is enhanced support for AEGN members to deeply understand and effectively act on these challenges using the full power of the network.
-To this end, our members achieved some phenomenal wins over the past year, including:
+To this end, our members have achieved some phenomenal wins in parternship with change-makers across the country, including:

-- playing a catalytic role in the establishment of the Australian Government’s national Net Zero Authority that will help communities transition away from fossil fuels to clean industries; and
+• playing a catalytic role in the establishment of the Australian Government’s national Net Zero Authority that will help communities transition away from fossil fuels to clean industries;

-Following is a summary of how we’re tracking more broadly against our strategic plan’s three main goals (as of May 2023).
+Following is a summary of how we’re tracking more broadly against our strategic plan’s three main goals.

 Growing our impact